A decade ago, those who were looking to transition to a more plant-based lifestyle would have found it quite the challenge.

 Yet, with so many meat-free alternatives available these days, going vegan, vegetarian (or flexitarian) has never been easier.
 These substitutes are crafted to look, feel and even taste like the real deal, so they’re a great way for those trying to dip their toes into the world of plant-based gastronomy.

 Not sure which ones or where to get some of these products to try?
 Don’t fret.
-We’ve rounded up some of the most popular ones — sans the physical grocery shopping.
+We’ve rounded up some of the most popular plant-based meats in Singapore — sans the physical grocery shopping.
 Read on for the full list.

 (Hero and featured image credit: Impossible Foods)